zx2486/DBConnectorToolkit/README.md

 ): Promise<QueryResult>
 // example: 'DELETE FROM users WHERE id <= $1 AND active != $2 RETURNING *', values: [1, true]
 await delete('users',
-    { array: [{ field: 'id', comparator: '<=', value: 1 }, { field: 'active', comparator: '!=', value: true }], is_or: false },
+    { array: [ ['id', '<=', 1 ], ['active', '!=', true ] ], is_or: false },
 )
 ```

 ## TODO
-Currently this only support postgresSQL connection using node-postgres, redis connection using redis.
+Unit test cases
-Support of message queue, using kafka by kafkajs
+Currently this only support postgresSQL connection using node-postgres, redis connection using ioredis, kafka queue using kafkajs.
-Support of other databases / noSQL database for caching, and RabbitMQ as message queue.
+Support of other databases / noSQL database, nodecache for caching, and RabbitMQ as message queue.

 ## Motivations
 When we learn programming and read / write data to SQL database, we use libraries like node-postgres and interacts with master database directly.